-- Just as it was – and is – written: “There is none righteous, not even one.
+- Just as it is *written: “There is none righteous, not even one.

 - “There is no man who understands, there is no man who seeks God.

-- “All have turned away; together they have become like worthless spoiled milk.(12)” they have become like worthless spoiled milk” is one word in Greek, originally referring to milk that had spoiled, and thus was worthless and good for nothing.
+- “All have turned away; together they have become like worthless spoiled milk.(13)” they have become like worthless spoiled milk” is one word in Greek, originally referring to milk that had spoiled, and thus was worthless and good for nothing.
 Thus, this word also has the connotation of being corrupt/spoiled/ruined.
-There is no man who does good; there isn’t even one.”(13)quotation/allusion to Psalm 14:1-3
+There is no man who does good; there isn’t even one.”(14)quotation/allusion to Psalm 14:1-3

-- “Their throat is a grave that was – and is – open.
-Their tongues continually deceive.”(14)quotation/allusion to Psalm 5:9 “An asp’s(15)an “asp” is a highly poisonous snake who’s venom is very often fatal when left untreated.
-Further, the venom works quickly, making it even more dangerous. venom is under their lips;”(16)quotation/allusion to Psalm 140:3
+- “Their throat is a *open grave, their tongues were continually deceiving.”(15)quotation/allusion to Psalm 5:9 “An asp’s(16)an “asp” is a highly poisonous snake who’s venom is very often fatal when left untreated.
+Further, the venom works quickly, making it even more dangerous. venom is under their lips;”(17)quotation/allusion to Psalm 140:3

 - “whose mouth is full of cursing and bitterness.”7quotation/allusion to Psalm 10:7